gazman-sdk/quadratic-sieve/README.md

 # quadratic-sieve
 Quadratic sieve implementation in Java

+<B>As of version 2.0 it can factor 60 digits number in 120 sec and solve matrixed with the size of 100,000x100,000 in 15 min.</B>

 This is java implemintation of the [Quadratic Sieve](https://en.wikipedia.org/wiki/Quadratic_sieve) algorithm.

 The major improvement over the regular sieve is the prime wheels, those allows me to avoid the computision of values that are not part of B-Smooth vector.